 This article aims to give you a round-up of tools & services you can use to sell prints and image licenses, using WordPress or dedicated photography platforms.

 WordPress has matured a lot in recent years.
-Being so popular, there’s no a wide range of themes and plugins that photographers can use to set up their online photography business.
+Being so popular, there’s a wide range of themes and plugins that photographers can use to set up their online photography business.
+And stats show how popular WordPress is among photographers.

 But with WordPress, you still can’t match the power and flexibility of dedicated photography platforms (though you can integrate with them, to get the best of both worlds, more on this below).